National War Memorial (Canada): Dedication and onward

-The memorial was officially dedicated on 21 May 1939 by King George VI, the then reigning Canadian monarch, in the presence of Queen Elizabeth, Governor General the Lord Tweedsmuir, Mackenzie King, and an estimated 100,000 people, including some 12,000 veterans, attending.
+The memorial was officially dedicated on 21 May 1939 by King George VI, the then-reigning Canadian monarch, in the presence of Elizabeth, the queen-consort, Governor General the Lord Tweedsmuir, and Mackenzie King, with an estimated 100,000 people, including some 12,000 veterans, attending.
 The site was decorated with banners depicting the heraldic elements of the Royal Arms of Canada.
 In his speech, the King focused on Canada having, through defending decency and democracy, reached nationhood among other Western countries.
 He said: "On the battlefields of Europe and throughout the Dominion, there are many memorials to Canada's honoured dead.
 Today, in her own capital, Canada dedicates her national memorial.
 [It] speaks to the world of Canada's heart...
 Something deeper than chivalry is portrayed.
 It is the spontaneous response of the nation's conscience.
 The very soul of the nation is here revealed."
 After the formal ceremony, the King and his wife made their way to talk to gathered veterans.
 After doing so, the cheering crowd broke through military and police lines to "greet them [the King and Queen] personally as fellow citizens"; reporters noted that a king and queen had never before "walked unescorted in the midst of such a multitude."
 It is thought that "O Canada" became the de facto national anthem after the King remained at attention during its playing at the dedication of the National War Memorial; George, though, was actually following a precedent set by his brother, Edward, the previous king of Canada, when he dedicated the Canadian National Vimy Memorial in France in 1936.